martinaalvera/Documentation/admin_documentation/indigo_paas_deploy/dashboard.rst

 Post installation steps to enable the callback
 ----------------------------------------------

-If the callback is enabled, the Paas Orchestrator (:doc:`/admin_documentation/indigo_paas_deploy/orchestrator`) needs to be configured accordingly.
+If the callback is enabled, the PaaS Orchestrator (:doc:`/admin_documentation/indigo_paas_deploy/orchestrator`) needs to be configured accordingly.

 In particular, the dashboard CA certificate has to be copied on the PaaS Orchestrator Virtual Machine in ``/etc/orchestrator/trusted_certs``.